 As a father, here are things to consider and do to help raise an emotionally and psychologically healthy child.

 According to recent research, we know that children whose fathers are highly involved with them in a positive way do better in school, demonstrate better psychological well-being and lower levels of delinquency, and ultimately attain higher levels of education and economic self-sufficiency.
 Given the importance of fathers spending time with their kids, why is it that while teenagers watch an average of 21 hours of television per week, they spend only 35 minutes per week talking with their fathers?

-Unfortunately, many dads either don't, or are afraid to spend one-on-one time with their children.
-Besides missing out on fun, these dads miss out on bonding time and a chance to establish emotional intimacy with their children.
+Unfortunately, many dads either don't or are afraid to spend one-on-one time with their children.
+Besides missing out on the fun, these dads miss out on bonding time and a chance to establish emotional intimacy with their children.